-For a devastating review of Acemoglu and Robinson (2012), see Vries (2012)
+9 For a devastating review of Acemoglu and Robinson (2012), see Vries (2012).

-The other "neo-institutionalist" direction is the attempt of including a cultural dimension in the process of institutional formation The main approach in this vein is Greif (2007).
+The second direction of development of "weak institutionalism" is the attempt of including a cultural dimension in the process of institutional formation.
+The main approach in this vein is Greif (2007).
 Again, prima facie, given our discussion in the previous section, this seems to be a promising development.
-However, it should be noted that the cultural dimension is essentially introduced in terms of "parametric" restrictions in the game theoretic framework, that is, the matrix of economic pay-offs becomes conditioned by a number of "exogenously" given cultural traits (for example, the existence of "collectivist" or "individualistic" attitudes).
-The behavioural of individuals is still described in terms of straightforward economic maximization.
+However, it should be noted that the cultural dimension is essentially introduced in terms of "parametric" restrictions in the game theoretic framework, that is, the matrix of economic payoffs becomes conditioned by a number of "exogenously" given cultural traits (for example, the existence of "collectivist" or "individualistic" attitudes).
+The behavioral of individuals is still described in terms of straightforward economic maximization.
 Again, this is a far-cry from the complex approach to decision making of the "institutionalist tale" that we have discussed in the first sections.
 Furthermore, the empirical operationalization of the approach is doubtful.
-In most cases, the parameters of the game do not lend themselves to a straightforward empirical characterization (Clark, 2007).
+In most cases, the parameters of the game do not lend themselves to a straightforward empirical characterization (Clark 2007).
 Hence, again the approach is dangerously on the border of the "functionalist fallacy" of attributing to institutional set-ups specific functions, on the grounds of the existence of some abstract game-theoretic equilibrium.
+10 On the other hand, it is interesting to note that the "strong institutionalist" perspective outlined here rejects the notion that culture and institutions may be independent determinants of economic performance (Acemoglu et al. 2005).
+In fact, in this perspective the very functioning of institutions cannot be disentangled by cultural norms, values, beliefs and cognitive frames.
+Of course, this amounts to a much more complex perspective which possibly implies that synthetic quantitative measurements of institutions or of cultural traits (e.g., social capital) ought to be handled with extreme care.
+11